-Each metric will be calculated separately for each of the First Tranche Performance RSUs and Second Tranche Performance RSUs based on the targets set forth below.
+Each metric will be calculated separately based on the targets set forth below.
 The results of each metric will determine the number of Performance RSUs earned for that metric.
-The total award will be the addition of the total number of Performance RSUs earned for each of the two performance metrics.
+The total award will be the addition of the total number of Performance RSUs earned for each of the two performance metrics, with such result then subject to adjustment based on the Company's Relative TSR during the Performance Period.
 The number of Performance RSUs determined after such adjustments (and subject further to the additional vesting requirements of Section 2(b) of the Agreement) are referred to as the "Performance-Adjusted RSUs."
-Fractional shares earned based on the Adjusted EPS goal and the ROCE goal will be added together and rounded up to the nearest whole share.
+Fractional shares remaining after such adjustments will be rounded up to the nearest whole share.
 No fractional shares will be issued.